emmaoliviamellgren/emmaoliviamellgren/README.md

 🎓 Studying to become a Front End Developer at [KYH](https://www.linkedin.com/school/kyh).

-🚀 Currently developing my skills in TypeScript!
+🌱🚀 Currently fine-tuning my skills in UI/UX!

 💻 Mastering the art of crafting engaging user interfaces.
 I'm eager to learn and grow in tech!